mainsail-crew/docs/docs/mainsailos/getting-started/raspberry-pi.md

 ---
-title: Install MainsailOS on Raspberry Pi
+html_title: Flash and Install on Raspberry Pi with Pi Imager - MainsailOS
 description: Step-by-step guide to flash MainsailOS onto an SD card for Raspberry Pi using Raspberry Pi Imager.
 social:
   cards_layout_options: